ncolomer/energy-monitor/README.md

 > <img height="192" alt="print plate" src="https://user-images.githubusercontent.com/941891/99191792-51133b00-276f-11eb-9765-e226e3d1bb20.png"> <img height="192" alt="module cad front" src="https://user-images.githubusercontent.com/941891/99189834-9fbad800-2763-11eb-9791-2a64bb1d46d2.png"> <img height="192" alt="module cad back" src="https://user-images.githubusercontent.com/941891/99189832-9df11480-2763-11eb-82bb-96ae700c2daf.png">

 The enclosure contains 3 clippable parts so that it is easier and faster to print on a 3D printer.
-The Raspberry Pi Zero (fixed with the RPICT module with Brass Standoffs) and the oled screen are both clipped inside the enclosure.
 Assembly only needs a bit of epoxy to hold the push button in place.
 Don't forget to place the 3D-printed button before glueing the push button!
 The enclosure was designed using [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360).

 You can find `emonitor-part*.stl` STL files in the project's [`enclosure`](https://github.com/ncolomer/energy-monitor/tree/master/enclosure) directory.

-I printed mine in 6 hours using [PrusaSlicer](https://www.prusa3d.com/prusaslicer/) as slicer and the following parameters:
+I printed mine in 6 hours, using [PrusaSlicer](https://www.prusa3d.com/prusaslicer/) as slicer and the following parameters:
 - 0.20mm SPEED profile
 - 20% infill
 - support on build plate only
-- white 1.75 PLA filament
+- white 1.75mm PLA filament

 Notes:
 - don't forget to print the button in your favorite color, see `button.stl` STL file